DanNBullock/WiMSE/docs/_sources/chapterSummaries.md

 #### The source tractogram

 In this chapter we take a look at a whole brain tractoram.
-And note its characteristics as an amalgum of component streamlines.
+And note its characteristics as an amalgam of component streamlines.
 Our chief takeaway is that we'll need a systematic method to divide up the tractogram in order to extract any insights from it.

 ### Segmenting tractography